Running with Pectus Excavatum

 Your lungs won’t be able to transfer an adequate amount of oxygen to the muscles and organs to satisfy their demands while you’re jogging.

-That is why runners with hollow chest conditions experience trouble breathing.
+That is why runners with hollow chest conditions experience troubled breathing.

 Your VO2 max capacity will probably be lower than "normal" people.